OctavioProfeta/OctavioProfeta.github.io/index.md

 <img src="assets/img/graph.jpeg">
 </p>

+This graph should be interpreted the following way:
+* The size of the nodes is proportional to the mean frequency of the category
+* The distance between the nodes is proportional to the similarity between the lexicals
+* The size of the links connecting the nodes is proportional to the lexicons values for movies that have non-zeros lexicon values for both categories
+* The color of the node represents the mean sentiment for this category

-Some really interesting findings appear : 'war' and 'terrorism' are far from each other, which means that the lexicons they respectively use are pretty different from one another, but at the same time we see a strong link between them, meaning they share a lot of ??????
+One really interesting finding appears: 'war' and 'terrorism' are far from each other, which means that their lexicons are pretty different from one another, but at the same time we see a strong link between them, meaning they share a lot of movies.
+This resonates with the trend we've seen just before, with them following approximatively the same trends.

+Also interesting to note is the proximity of 'war' and 'climate change', and the proximity of 'terrorism' and 'economical collapse', which means they share a lot in term of lexicon.

-## Case study : War movies
+## Case study: War movies

 {: style="text-align: justify;"}
 As seen in our first topic detection, war seems to be the most represented societal fear in movies.
 Let's take a closer look at it.
 For this category, we can take a look at both the lexicon of war we've created earlier, and war-related genres.
 This is only possible for the war theme, since it's the only fear category which has genres associated with it.